3 Tips to Protect Data from Cyber Theft

 - Encourage employees to use the charging cables that come with their phone.
 Never use a borrowed cable, as hackers have developed malicious cables that steal data, too.

-- Provide power banks to employees who frequently travel or who are "in the field" and need access to a quick charge.
+- Keep portable power banks for employees who frequently travel or who are "in the field" and need access to a quick charge.
 Carrying your own portable charging juice prevents you from relying on public charging stations that could be compromised.

 Now that you know better, do better.
 Think for one minute what it would mean if your business data (or personal data!) was compromised.